KinexDev/Poky-Mod-Manager/README.md

 ![](https://github.com/KinexDev/Poky-Mod-Manager/blob/main/PokyModManager.png)

 # Poky Mod Manager
-Poky Mod Manager is a simple mod manager for peaks of yore, it allows enabling, disabling and configurating mods easily.
+Poky Mod Manager is a simple mod manager for peaks of yore made in bepinex, it allows enabling, disabling and configurating mods easily.

 Poky is still in development so expect bugs.